the-laurel/chain-proposals/kava/Kava_Ethermint_Funding_Proposal.md

 This proposal was led on behalf of the Evmos Community, by Loredana Cirstea - elected by vote in the Evmos Interchain Office (Evmos Governance proposal #45) and a volunteer from [The Laurel Project](https://evolve.provable.dev/).
 This proposal is made from a volunteer capacity (independent, unpaid, self-funded, and from the heart).

-_*The Laurel Project's view: For the flourishing of core blockchain tech, we would like to arrive to an evolved type of license that allows for opening the source for auditing, educational, non-profit and small-profit purposes, but does not allow for blatant profeteering without returning anything to the original authors.
+_*The Laurel Project's view: For the flourishing of core blockchain tech, we would like to arrive at an evolved type of license that allows for opening the source for auditing, educational, non-profit, and small-profit purposes, but does not allow for blatant profiteering without returning anything to the original authors.
 We named this "a moral license".
-And it may help the technical evolution of the whole Cosmos space, by ensuring that effort and IP is fairly rewarded and protected, regardless of the marketing or financial power of those who contribute._
+And it may help the technical evolution of the whole Cosmos space, by ensuring that effort and IP are fairly rewarded and protected, regardless of the marketing or financial power of those who contribute._